radrich/richarmstrong.net/_posts/2023-06-14-doodlepantz.md

 title: Doodle Pantz
 subtitle: "Customisable NFT Pantz!"
 image: 'img/doodlepantz/custom.jpg'
-desc: "The Doodleverse is something between a fever dream and a vibrant paradise—it’s certainly not of this world.
+description: "The Doodleverse is something between a fever dream and a vibrant paradise—it’s certainly not of this world.
 Meet all kinds of weird and wonderful creatures in a variety of dream-like scenes—trees with eyes, castle clouds, vicious plants, creepy hills, and tons of one-eyed birds!"
 background_color: black
 color: white
 categories: ['Projects', 'Illustration']